How to Safely Share a FortiGate Firewall Config

 What a FortiGate Config Actually Contains

-Before and After: What Sanitization Looks Like
+Before and After: FortiGate Sanitization

 config vpn ipsec phase1